 Numerous scholarships are available.
 Apply online

 Selection criteria for this program includes academic excellence, work experience, extracurricular activities and potential to become a leading professional in the golf course management industry.
 These scholarships range from $500 to $6,000.
 Applicants must be enrolled in a recognized undergraduate program in a major field related to turf management, have completed at least 24 credit hours or the equivalent of one year of full-time study in the appropriate major, and be a member of GCSAA.
 The annual deadline is June 1.
 For application materials, please contact Amanda Howard, employment administrator, at (800) 472-7878 ext.
-4424
+4424.
+For more information visit their website.

 The golf course management profession is the basis of this contest.
 This program awards scholarships totaling $4,500 to applicants who are undergraduate and graduate students pursuing degrees in turfgrass science, agronomy or any other field related to golf course management.
 The original essays should be seven to 12 pages in length.
 The winning essay may be featured in the online version of GCM.
 The annual deadline is March 31.
+For more information visit their website.
 For application materials, contact Amanda Howard, employment administrator, at (800) 472-7878 ext.
 4424.

 Awards range from $1000 to $3000.
 Must be of Hispanic heritage, be a U.S. citizen or permanent resident and have earned at least 15 undergraduate college credits with a minimum GPA of 2.7.
 Based on financial need and academic achievement.
 Apply online.